braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ![Custom event graph filters][9]{: style="max-width:40%;"}

 {% alert tip %}
-[Incrementing custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/#integers) can be used to keep a counter on a user action similar to a custom event.
-However, you cannot view custom attribute data in a time series.
-User actions that do not need to be analyzed in a time series should be recorded using this method.
+[Increment custom attributes]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/#integers) to keep a counter on a user action similar to a custom event.
+However, you can't view custom attribute data in a time series.
+User actions that don't need to be analyzed in a time series should be recorded using this method.
 {% endalert %}

-### Custom events analytics not showing?
+### Why custom events analytics aren't showing

-Segments created with custom event data cannot show previous historical data from before they were created.
+Segments created with custom event data can't show previous historical data from before they were created.

 ## Custom event properties

 Custom event properties are custom event metadata or attributes that describe a specific occurrence of an event.
-These properties can then be used for further qualifying trigger conditions, increasing personalization in messaging, tracking conversions, and generating more sophisticated analytics through raw data export.
+These properties can be used for further qualifying trigger conditions, increasing personalization in messaging, tracking conversions, and generating more sophisticated analytics through raw data export.

-Custom event properties are not stored on the Braze profile and, therefore do not consume data points (see [Data points](#data-points) below for exceptions).
+Custom event properties aren't stored on the Braze profile and therefore don't consume data points (see [Data points](#data-points) for exceptions).

 {% alert important %}
 Each custom event or purchase can have up to 256 distinct custom event properties.
 If a custom event or purchase is logged with more than 256 properties, only the first 256 will be captured and available for use.